processone/docs.ejabberd.im/content/admin/guide/unattended.md

 ---
-title: Unattended installations | ejabberd Installation and Operation Guide
+title: Unattended Installation
+menu: Unattended Installation
+order: 90
 ---

-# Unattended installations

 Bitrock framework allow unattended install.
 With this mode, the installer will not prompt the user for any information and will